cbworden/shake-doc/products.rst

 processing, it is fully described in an accompanying metadata file following Federal Geographic Data Committee (`FGDC <https://www.fgdc.gov/>`_) standards for geospatial information.
-As described below, station amplitudes are provided in separate ShakeMap station files, however the metadata for the parametric data are archived by the regional seismic networks and contributing strong motion data sources.
+As described below, station amplitudes are provided in separate ShakeMap station files, however the complete metadata for the parametric data are archived by the regional seismic networks and contributing strong motion data sources.